Eligibility for Services

 The Gifford Clinic at UC San Diego Health provides outpatient mental health care services to individuals with serious mental health disorders, including individuals with interacting substance use issues and other psychiatric challenges.
 Our recovery-focused program emphasizes rehabilitation and wellness.

-For those meeting criteria for specialty mental health services, our clinic offers:
+For those meeting criteria for our no-cost mental health services, our clinic offers:

 - Individual and group psychotherapy

-For those individuals 18-25 years old, the clinic offers a
+For individuals 18-25 years old, we offer the

-Transitional Age Youth (TAY) program geared towards the developmental needs of this age group.
-Patients and family members work alongside the treatment staff to help define their recovery process.
+Transitional Age Youth (TAY) program to target the unique developmental mental health needs of those in this age group.
+Patients and family members work alongside the treatment staff to help define the recovery process.

-Through their affiliation with UC San Diego Department of Psychiatry, patients and trainees have the opportunity to participate in studies, medication and psychosocial treatments for disorders such as schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), hoarding disorder, ADHD and depression.
+As part of an academic medical center, patients and trainees may have an opportunity to participate in studies or have early access to novel treatments for disorders such as schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), hoarding disorder, ADHD and depression.